meghdadFar/snlp/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

-Statistical NLP (SNLP) is a practical package with statisical tools for natural language processing.
+Statistical NLP (SNLP) is a practical package with statistical tools for natural language processing.
 SNLP is based on statistical and distributional attributes of natural language and hence most of its functionalities are unsupervised.

 # Features
 - [Text Analysis](#text-analysis)